 6. Expand Beyond Your Existing Workforce When Needed

-Hiring managers can fill the gaps in their labor resource needs, which are especially challenging during peak production cycles, by tapping new sources of labor like part-time workers, and leveraging contingent labor.
-These kinds of workers are instrumental in offering improved operational flexibility and seasonal support.
+Hiring managers can fill the gaps in their labor resource needs, which are especially challenging during peak production cycles, by tapping new sources of labor, including part-time workers and retirement pools, and leveraging contingent labor.
+Organizations can also turn to retirement pools, as many retired workers are often willing — and eager — to pick up shifts.
+Such workers require minimum training since they already possess the institutional knowledge necessary to complete many tasks.
+Partnerships with trade schools offer another area where organizations can find qualified labor.
+These kinds of workers are instrumental in providing improved operational flexibility and seasonal support.

 Part-time workers are a viable option for organizations needing additional staff during peak periods.
 Effective programs can increase productivity, minimize employee downtime, and reduce costs.
 Yet, many organizations struggle with using part-time staff because of labor forecasting, recruitment, training, and scheduling challenges.
 Today’s employee scheduling and HCM solutions leverage intelligent software and robust data to automate complex processes around workforce management, making part-time staffing programs more accessible and practical.